By David Joel Miller.

 You get what you look for.
 Sounds simple, but this basic principle has a huge impact on how happy we are.
 Take two couples one happy and the other miserable – what is the difference?

 Couple one, let’s call then Bob and Sue, for no particular reason.
 Bob complains that Sue nags him.
 She never likes the tie he wears.
 Nothing he ever does is good enough.
 Sue is sure that Bob doesn’t love her.
 He never wants to spend time with her.
 He is always too busy with his job and his studies for his night class to spend time with her.
-Sue says the only time Bob does things around the house is when she nags him, he always puts off taking the garbage out till the last possible moment.
-She has to keep at him because he will put off taking out the trash until bed time if she doesn’t keep on him.
+Sue says the only time Bob does things around the house is when she nags him, he always puts off taking the garbage out until the last possible moment.
+She has to keep at him because he will put off taking out the trash until bedtime if she doesn’t keep on him.

 The couple next door, let’s call them Juan and Ann, again for no special reason.
 Juan says he is so happy in his relationship.
 Ann is always trying to be helpful.
 She wants him to be successful and look his best.
 She is so helpful; she even makes suggestions for which tie will make him look his best.
 Ann tells me she is so happy to be with Juan.
 He works so hard to provide for the family.
 He is even taking a night class to help improve their income.
 Juan is so helpful around the house, Ann says, sometimes she has to remind him because he is so busy, but he always gets the trash out before he goes to bed.